lara-martin/NLP-class/index.md

 Use of AI/automatic tools for grammatical assistance (such as spell-checkers or Grammarly) or small-scale predictive text (e.g., next word prediction, tab completion) is okay.
 Provided the use of these tools does not change the substance of your work, use of these tools may be, but is not required to be, disclosed.

 #### Collaboration Policy
-You ARE allowed to work in pairs on the homework assignments and teams of 3-5 for the final project.
+You ARE allowed to work in pairs on the homework assignments and teams of 3-5 for the project.
 You must clearly indicate the names of all people involved when submitting the assignment, attributing who did what for the assignment.
 You can discuss answers/submissions for the paper presentation & class knowledge checks.
-Please note that you are **NOT allowed to collaborate at all on the midterm.**

 #### Technology Use
-You're allowed to use your computer in class since the clicker questions will be by phone or web browser (https://www.polleverywhere.com/), but be warned that I'm more likely to call on you and ask you a question if I see you're not paying attention. 😈
+You're allowed to use your computer in class since the clicker questions will be by phone or web browser (https://www.polleverywhere.com/).

 ##### Acknowledgements
-Class materials have been borrowed from Dr. Chris Callison-Burch, Dr. Tim Finin, Dr. Cassandra Kent, Dr. Cynthia Matuszek, and Dr. Mark Riedl.
+Class materials have been borrowed from Dr. Chris Callison-Burch, Dr. Marine Carpuat, Dr. Frank Ferraro, and Dr. Alan Ritter.
 Generative AI policy is borrowed from Dr. Frank Ferraro.

 ------